Poisson-Furstenberg boundary and growth of groups: A sufficient condition for triviality of the Poisson-Furstenberg boundary

 For (ii), take a finitely supported measure $\mu$ on $G\times G$ and consider the induced random walk on $X^2$.
 Since $W$ is a torsion group, the random walk on $X^2$ is a centered Markov chain.
-The graph $X$ is $\Z_+$ or $\Z$, so the random walk on $X^2$ is a centered Markov chain on a graph which is a subgraph of $\Z^2$.
+By~\cite{bartholdi-g:spectrum}*{\S5.1}, the graph $X$ is $\Z_+$ or $\Z$, so the random walk on $X^2$ is a centered Markov chain on a graph which is a subgraph of $\Z^2$.
 By Lemma~\ref{lem:mathieu}, this random walk is recurrent.
 Therefore, we can apply Proposition~\ref{prop:recurrenceimpliestriv}, and conclude that the random walk $(W,\mu)$ has trivial boundary.
+See Figure~\ref{fig:schreier} for a portion of the Schreier graph $X\times X$.

 For (iii), take a finitely supported measure $\mu$ on $W$.
 Any finitely supported measure has finite entropy.
 We have shown in~(ii) that the random walk $(W,\mu)$ has trivial boundary.
 Therefore, by the entropy criterion, $h(\mu)=0$.